Devine qui fait quoi

 Format: Paperback

-First, we se the boy´s footprints inside a house.
-We follow him to the bathroom, then to the chair where is clothes are laid out and then to the kitchen.
-From the kitchen he walks out, and his footprints are joined by another set, that of a dog.
-We follow them around in a series of full spreads, all of idyllic winter landscapes.
-We see the footprints meet birds, rivers, horses and wheelbarrows.
-We then follow them back inside, where the boy and his dog have fun in his play boat...and we figure out why that stick was so important.
+The first page shows footprints in a bedroom.
+They lead the reader to the bathroom, then to the chair where is clothes are laid out and into the kitchen.
+From the kitchen the footprints leads the reader outside, where they are joined by another set, that of a dog.
+The two sets of footsprints can be followed around in a series of full spreads, all of idyllic winter landscapes.
+They meet, and interact with, birds, rivers, horses and wheelbarrows.
+At last they go back inside, where the boy and his dog have fun in his play boat.

 This charming, little book is made like a puzzle for the reader to figure out.
-At the endpapers, we see the dog and the boy doing all kinds of activitites, they chase birds, carry wood, eat breakfast, get dressed.
+The illustrations at the frontpaper shows the dog and the boy doing all kinds of activitites, they chase birds, carry wood, eat breakfast, get dressed.
 By following not only the footsteps, but also all the other visual clues given in the pictures, the reader can place the different activities in the different pictures.
-A excellent way to develop visual literacy, to train the eye and the patience to spend enough time at each picture in a book to really start the meaning-making process.
+Devine qui fait quoi? is an excellent tool for developing visual literacy, it trains the eye and the patience needed to spend enough time at each picture to really start the meaning-making process.

-This is a rather old book, but it is still in print.
+The book is still in print, and Floris books published it with an English title Whose footprints are these?, in 2022.
 A fun book that can also inspire taking a walk outside in the snow to make and look at footprints!